We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you are going to upgrade your road bike wheels do you really want to put the same cheap tires that came with your bike on your nice new wheels?

-The main reasons for changing the stock tires is that you will save weight, find that higher quality tires hold the road better and will have a lower rolling resistance.
+The main reasons for changing the stock tires is that you will save weight, find that higher quality tires hold the road better, and will have a lower rolling resistance.

 Surely, being able to ride faster and not worry about corners at speed are two very good reasons for upgrading your tires to a more premium rubber compound.
-You will also be able to color coordinate the tires to your bike or even put some old school looking tan wall tires on.
+You will also be able to color coordinate the tires to your bike or even put some old-school looking tan wall tires on.

 Your hands are one of your few contact points with your bike, so give them something nice to hold onto and they will appreciate it.
-A higher quality bar tape will help to deaden some of the road vibration coming through your hands and is also likely to be waterproof and washable, the cheaper tape tends not to be so easy to clean.
+A higher-quality bar tape will help to deaden some of the road vibration coming through your hands and is also likely to be waterproof and washable, the cheaper tape tends not to be so easy to clean.
 If you have bought a bike with a white frame, the chances are it will have come with white bar tape, this will get grubby and look terrible really quickly.
 It’s not the performance road bike upgrade, but gives you a good feeling!

 So from an aesthetic point of view change it to black or another color fairly fast, it will keep your road bike looking good and if your bicycle looks good you will enjoy riding it and people will admire it and take more care of it if they borrow it.
 The handlebar tape will make you feel great.

 A small but often overlooked part of a bike.
 New cables and especially higher quality versions can bring a small revolution to your braking and gear changes, particularly if the cables are Teflon or PTFE coated.
-You will find your gear changes will become a little snappier and your brakes will have a some more modulation.
+You will find your gear changes will become a little snappier and your brakes will have more modulation.
 If you live somewhere that is wet, make sure you get some sealed cables, this will keep the worst of the weather out and prolong the life of your cables.

 You will find that you can ride faster downhill as you know you will be able to stop, you will brake later going into corners as again you will have confidence in your braking and if you have changed the brakes and gone with good quality tires you will be hitting corners a lot faster.
-Good quality brakes will help to install a new found confidence in all your riding.
+Good quality brakes will help to install newfound confidence in all your riding.